• Mutual Funds

 Small cap companies have a higher growth potential.
 They are just entering the market and hence very young and seek to expand aggressively.
 They are the riskiest companies as they are highly vulnerable to market cycles.
 However, in the bullish phase, they perform exceptionally well in the market.

 One cannot say which is better from an investment perspective.
 All industries follow a business cycle, and no industry or company is always in the growth phase.
 However, investing in large caps is considered safest, followed by mid caps and then small caps.
 It depends on the investor’s needs and profiles to know which is the best fit for him/her.
-A risk-averse investor should reconsider investing in small and mid caps.
+Thus, a risk-averse investor should reconsider investing in small and mid caps.

 Are mid caps a good investment?